rbazinet/accidental_technologist/_posts/2007-12-17-whats-coming-in-instant-rails-2-0-and-beyond-the-road-map.md

 - SubVersion
 - SQLite3

  Developers should take a look at the [release notes for Ruby 1.8.6-26](http://rubyforge.org/frs/shownotes.php?group_id=167&release_id=17128), which includes updates which provide support for running Rails applications under IIS7.
 The important components are FastCGI and ruby-fcgi.
-It should also be noted that Rails 2.0.2 uses SQLite3 as its default database and therefore when creating Rails applications under Instant Rails, the command looks like this: > ```
+It should also be noted that Rails 2.0.2 uses SQLite3 as its default database and therefore when creating Rails applications under Instant Rails, the command looks like this:

+> ```bash
 > rails -d mysql myapp
 > ```